N2CON TECHNOLOGY

 MDR: A Practical Guide

-MDR (Managed Detection & Response) is an outsourced security service that combines technology, trained analysts, and 24/7 monitoring to detect and respond to threats on your behalf.
-It's not software you install—it's a team that operates security tools for you.
+MDR (Managed Detection and Response) is an outsourced security service that combines technology, trained analysts, and 24/7 monitoring to detect and respond to threats on your behalf.
+It's not software you install.
+It's a team that operates security tools for you.

 Note: This is general information and not legal advice.